 It is critical that everyone involved understands the goals and how they were determined.
 To have half of the family on one page (or worse, half of a marriage) while the rest is on a totally different page is a recipe for disaster.

-- We wanted to be at home, not running around.
+- be at home, not running around.

-- We wanted financial breathing room.
+- have financial breathing room.

 Those are the goals that drive us right now.